kkibria/slideshow-dist/md/chuserman.md

 slideshow-win open c:\my_slides
 ```

-It will open the browser to render `chindex.md` contents.
-Use the url provided
+It will try to open its url in browser to render `chindex.md` contents.
+In case browser did not open the url, copy the url provided
-by the CLI manually if browser did not open.
+by the CLI manually.
-You should be seeing the text you typed in `chindex.md` file rendered in the browser window.
+You should be seeing the text you typed in `chindex.md` file
+rendered in the browser window.
 Keep this
 window open.

 Note that, `open` is a subcommand of the CLI tool.